splynx/docs/files/en/getting_started_guide/install_splynx/install_splynx.md

 wget -qO- https://deb.splynx.com/setup | bash -
 apt-get install splynx
 ```
-Finish installation you should from the web.
-Open URL in browser - http://ip_address/admin (where ip_address it's IP address of your Splynx server), add your license key and save it:
+To finish the installation please type this order of URL in a browser - http://ip_address/admin (where ip_address is, replace with the IP address of your Splynx server), add your license key and save it:
 ![Screenshot](install_splynx1.png)

-After checking license you will redirect to the "Finish setup" menu (you can skip it, but we recommend to complete these steps):
+After applying your license you will be redirected to the "Finish setup" menu (you can skip it but we recommend completing these steps):

 ![Screenshot](install_splynx2.png)